-3. A minimum of 15 credits selected from the following foundational courses.

-PSYC 323 Developmental Psychology Note: PSYC 228 and PSYC 323 are precluded courses (students can complete PSYC 228 or PSYC 323 but not both).
+PSYC 323 Note: PSYC 228 and PSYC 323 are precluded courses (students can complete PSYC 228 or PSYC 323 but not both).
 Note that PSYC 228 can be used in the Psychology Electives area only, and cannot be used as a foundational credit.
 (3)

 PSYC 355 Cognitive Psychology (3)

 PSYC 356 Introduction to Personality Theories and Issues (3)

 PSYC 379 Social Psychology (3)

 PSYC 387 Learning (3)

 PSYC 402 Biological Psychology (3)

 PSYC 435 Abnormal Psychology (3)

 4. The remaining 15 credits may be completed by selecting additional foundational courses and/or courses from the following groups of electives: Psychology, Career Development, Educational Psychology, or Counselling.
-Students are encouraged to focus within an election but may combine courses from two or more groups.
-Note that unspecified psychology credit for Psychology courses that are unavailable at AU and completed at other institutions, car applied to the degree upon faculty approval.
-Psychology Electives t, ctive credit
+Students are encouraged to focus within an elective but may combine courses from two or more groups.
+Note that unspecified psychology credit for Psychology courses that are unavailable at AU and completed at other institutions, can be applied to the degree upon faculty approval.

+Psychology Electives
-PSYC 210 Experiential Learning in the Celebration of Diversity (3)

-PSYC 228 Introduction to Human Development Note: PSYC 228 and PSYC 323 are precluded courses (students can complete PSYC 228 or PSYC 323 but not both).
+PSYC 210 Experiential Learning in the Celebration of Diversity (3) PSYC 228 Introduction to Human Development Note: PSYC 228 and PSYC 323 are precluded courses (students can complete PSYC 228 or PSYC 323 but not both).
 Note that PSYC 228 can be used in the Psychology Electives area only, and cannot be used as a foundational credit.
-(3)

-PSYC 315 Psychology and the Mass Media (3)

-PSYC 333 Sensation and Perception (3)

-PSYC 340 Introduction to Applied Social Psychology (3)

-PSYC Adolescent Psychology (3)
+(3) PSYC 315 Psychology and the Mass Media (3) PSYC 333 Sensation and Perception (3) PSYC 340 Introduction to Applied Social Psychology (3) PSYC Adolescent Psychology (3)